auchinto-c/Cotton-Disease-Prediction/README.md

 ## Introduction

-This project aims to classfiy images of cotton plant and cotton plant leaves into one of 4 categories:
+This project aims to classify images of cotton plant and cotton plant leaves into one of 4 categories:
 1. Diseased Cotton Plant
 2. Diseased Cotton Leaf
 3. Fresh Cotton Plant